Gearank – Music Gear Information for Live Performance or Studio

 I got the C40 back when taking formal classical guitar lessons, which has served me well for that purpose.
 It has good clarity, which is important for learning different techniques, and has balanced bass and treble.

 On the other hand, the C40 is not a good fit for playing modern songs, let alone rock songs.
-While it can technically be used to play non-classical songs, they will sound different, so carefully consider your preferred style of music before getting this guitar.
+While it can technically be used to play non-classical songs, they will sound different, so carefully consider your preferred style of music before getting this beginner acoustic guitar.
 Switching to a nylon string guitar is an excellent way to make a familiar song sound fresh.

 When I was taking classical guitar lessons, I used to carry it all over the city where I live, and I never had any serious issues with it.

 I used to rank this as one of the best guitars for beginners - I even recommend it over popular beginner electric guitars.
+But times have changed.
+These days, kids are more interested in modern musical styles that require steel strings.

 If you're aiming for a traditional classical guitar tone and playability at a modest price, then this is the best beginner guitar for you.